Fox River Grove, Illinois: Czech heritage

 Pioneers built homesteads in the Fox River Valley between 1830 and 1860.
 They were originally drawn to the area that would become Fox River Grove for its scenery and abundance of water.
 Some of the first settlers to call the Grove home were Czechoslovakian immigrants who—by way of Chicago—established a Bohemian enclave along the Fox River.
 Attracted to the area for its prime fishing spots and access to 19th-century entertainment venues, Czechs built cottages among the village's hills and on the river's southern bank.

-In 1850, ethnic-Czech, Frank Opatrny purchased 80 acres of land on the southern shore of the Fox River.
+In 1850, ethnic-Czech Frank Opatrny purchased 80 acres of land on the southern shore of the Fox River.
 Considered to be the patriarch of the village's founding family, Frank's son Eman Opatrny put FRG on the map by turning his homestead into the regionally known Picnic Grove.

 The Czech community established St. John's Nepomucene Catholic Church and Cemetery on the southwest fringe of Fox River Grove in 1861.
 Named after a patron saint of Bohemia, the sanctuary's construction began in 1871 and was finished in 1874.
 Because of the church's small congregation, St. John's did not support a resident priest.
 Instead, a Chicago-based priest would visit the congregation once a year; for the rest of the year, Bohemian-speaking members of the church would conduct services.
 While St. John's stopped hosting worship services in 1914, the cemetery remains open to this day.

-In 1900, Edward and Francis Konopasek (a Czech couple after whom one FRG's wards is named) built the Grove's first hotel—the Hotel Fox—and established a taxi service that shuttled notables like the Chicago Mayor Anton J. Cermak and Illinois Attorney General Otto Kerner Sr. from the nearest train stations to the Grove.
+In 1900, Edward and Francis Konopasek, a Czech couple after whom one Fox River Grove's wards is named after, built the Grove's first hotel, the Hotel Fox and likewise established a taxi service that shuttled notables like the Chicago Mayor Anton J. Cermak and Illinois Attorney General Otto Kerner Sr. from the nearest train stations to the Grove.

 FRG was once also home to a Czech-styled castle replete with 100 stained glass windows.
 It was built by John Legat Sr. in 1920, but most of the castle is now dismantled.

 Resort town period

 Starting in the mid-nineteenth century, Czech immigrants transformed the Grove from a backwater pioneer settlement into a resort town.
 Chicagoans were attracted to the Grove's waterfront and surrounding hilly woodlands.
 Staying in establishments such as the Hotel Fox, Chicagoans traveled to the Grove via the Illinois & Wisconsin Railroad station and livery bus shuttle in neighboring Cary, Illinois.

+The resort was racially segregated.
+One 1944 advertisement for the resort in the Chicago Times described it as a "restricted area" and "Bohemian settlement".